Starlet sea anemone: Ecology

 The starlet sea anemone sometimes occurs at high densities (as many as 2,700 per square metre has been recorded).
-Other megafauna found alongside it in England include the lagoon cockle (Cerastoderma glaucum), the lagoon sandworm Armandia cirrhosa, the isopod Idotea chelipes and the amphipods Monocorophium insidiosum and Gammarus insensibilis.
+Other macrofauna found alongside it in England include the lagoon cockle (Cerastoderma glaucum), the lagoon sandworm Armandia cirrhosa, the isopod Idotea chelipes and the amphipods Monocorophium insidiosum and Gammarus insensibilis.
 Plants in its habitat include foxtail stonewort, Lamprothamniun papulosum, green algae Chaetomorpha spp., and ditch grass (Ruppia) spp.
 In North America it is found among the saltmarsh grasses Spartina patens and Spartina alterniflora and the green algae Chaetomorpha spp. and Cladophora.

 The starlet sea anemone feeds on ostracods, copepods, small molluscs, chironomid larvae, nematodes, polychaetes, small crustaceans and egg masses.
 The only known predator of this sea anemone is the grass shrimp Palaemonetes pugio.

 Life cycle

 On the east coast of the United States, reproduction is mostly by sexual means.
 The anemones become mature at about three to four months with a column length of 2 cm or more.
 Up to two thousand eggs are laid in a gelatinous clump.
 The spherical planula larvae that hatch about two days later spend around a week in the water column before settling on the sediment and undergoing metamorphosis into juveniles.
 In southern England all individuals seem to be female and reproduction is by budding.
 Two-crowned anemones are common in this location and these individuals later undergo fission into separate sea anemones.
 On the west coast of the United States, all individuals are also female while in Nova Scotia, all are male, and reproduction in both these populations is likely to be by asexual means.
+In areas of low population density, members of this species are more likely to reproduce asexually via transverse fission, which enables them to maintain and expand their populations under environmental duress and in areas with limited opportunities for sexual reproduction.